YouthBuild Launches Successful Student Exchange Program

 Opportunity youth traveled to Brazil for once-in-a-lifetime trip

-BOSTON, MA, January 8, 2018 — YouthBuild International (YBI) recently sent eight Boston-area YouthBuild students to Rio de Janeiro.
+January 8, 2018 — YouthBuild International (YBI) recently sent eight Boston-area YouthBuild students to Rio de Janeiro.
 This inaugural trip marks the launch of the YouthBuild Exchange—a program offering opportunities for YouthBuild students and graduates from its domestic and international programs to experience different cultures and expand their own horizons for the future.

 YBI worked in collaboration with Centro de Promoção de Saúde (CEDAPS), the implementing partner for YouthBuild International in Brazil.
 They hosted the American young people, exposing them to what life is like for opportunity youth living in the favelas of Rio.